 This insurance policy, which IENA has arranged with eSecutive, is designed to meet the needs of J-1 participants.
-It exceeds the minimum coverage levels required by the US Department of State and has a zero co-pay/deductible.
+It exceeds the minimum coverage levels required by the US Department of State.
+Our Summer time policy has a zero co-pay/deductible.

 Medical Insurance ID Card